Sumrall rallies to defeat Vancleave 7-6

 “But it’s like I told the kids, you’re not going to chop down a tree with one lick.
 You’ve got to chop at it and chop at it.
 We were able to chip away at it, then it gets to be our normal game, and we can relax and go back to where we were in the first inning.”

-Senior left-hander Kros Sibley came into the game with a 0.63 earned-run average, but he was rocked early.
+Senior left-hander Kros Sivley came into the game with a 0.63 earned-run average, but he was rocked early.

 In the second inning, after a leadoff single, it was junior Carson Robb who went deep, another opposite-field shot to right.
 In the third, a leadoff walk was followed on the next pitch by yet another opposite-field homer to right, this from senior Christian Kell.

-“I don’t even know what I was thinking,” Sibley said.
+“I don’t even know what I was thinking,” Sivley said.
 “I was so shocked; I didn’t know what to do.
 But, yeah, my confidence was completely gone at that point.

 “But I got in the dugout and started breathing, relaxing, we got a couple more runs, and told myself, ‘OK, we’re in this.
 I know what to do now.’
 I started bearing down after that.”